maxammann/blog/content/posts/2021-04-21-fuzzer-requirements/index.md

 >
 > Random: Create *VariableData* out of random other *VariableData* and use it in fields of messages

+> Support key establishment through (resumption & external) pre-shared keys & 0-RTT mode.
+(Allows to model Selfie attack)

+ > Possibility to share variables like PSK between one or multiple parties.
+Allow to declare that specific types of variables are shared.

 ### Components: "Symbolic Traces Seed Pool" and "Mutate Symbolic Traces"